GRCDEV/ArduSim/help/development.md

 The ArduSim simulator has been designed to facilitate the deployment of the implemented protocols in real UAVs.

-When running ArduSim in Raspberry Pi 3, all the simulation-dependent software elements are disabled merely by changing an execution parameter, which makes the deployment of a newly developed protocol somewhat trivial.
+When running ArduSim in a Raspberry Pi 3 B+, all the simulation-dependent software elements are disabled merely by changing an execution parameter, which makes the deployment of a newly developed protocol somewhat trivial.

 The requirements to deploy on a real device are shown in the [Deployment on real devices - Raspberry Pi 3 B+](deployment.md) section.